Liesel Pritzker Simmons: Lawsuit

 In 2002, Pritzker, then a first-year student at Columbia University, filed a $6 billion lawsuit against her father and eleven older cousins, claiming they had misappropriated money from trusts established for her and her brother Matthew Pritzker.
 In early 2005, the parties settled the lawsuit, which followed another suit that had begun the process of splitting the family fortune eleven ways.
 That result placed eleven Pritzkers into the Forbes 400, the most from any single family.
 Under the settlement, Liesel and Matthew each received roughly million in cash and were given more control over other trusts valued at about million each.

 Philanthropy and projects

 Liesel Pritzker is the founder of Young Ambassadors for Opportunity (YAO), a network of young professionals who aim to involve others in microfinance and the work of Opportunity International.
 In June 2009, she donated $4 million to Opportunity International to help expand microfinance services in Africa.
 She is the co-founder of the IDP Foundation, Inc. and Blue Haven Initiative.

 Personal life

-Pritzker is married to Ian Simmons; they live in Greater Boston with their daughters.
+Pritzker is married to Ian Simmons; they live in Greater Boston with their two daughters.